hpcgarage/spatter/.github/pull_request_template.md

 ## 🚀 TODOs

-- [x] Create a short list of TODOs that are relevant to this PR
-- [ ] Add items to this list that shouldn't be forgotten, or that reviewers have requested that you complete.
+- [ ] Add items to this TODO list that shouldn't be forgotten, or that reviewers have requested that you complete.

 ## 📌 Future Work